jozavala-msft/data-accelerator/Local-Tutorial-7-Tag-Rules-output-to-metrics.md

 ![Add Rule Warm](./tutorials/images/addrulewarm.png)
  - In the Query tab, add the following, before the OUTPUT statements

-	--DataXQuery--
+	--DataXQuery--<br/>
-	T1 = ProcessRules(DataXProcessedInput);
+	T1 = ProcessRules(DataXProcessedInput);<br/>
  ![Rules Query](./tutorials/images/rulesquery.png)
  - Click Deploy

-T1 will now contain the DataXProcessedInput data, along with tags from the rules set in this Flow
+T1 will now contain the DataXProcessedInput data, along with tags from the rules set in this Flow.